 For engines with a fuel injection system the selection of alternate air is the solution when icing is suspected.
 Keep it on until entering an area with warmer air.
 Make sure you are aware of the freezing level, descent below that if necessary.

-Precipitation in winter time is frozen above the freezing level and usually just plain wet below that.
+Precipitation in winter time is frozen above the freezing level and usually just plain wet/rain below that.
 Only aircraft allowed to fly in known icing conditions can legally do so, it may not be smartest thing to do, however.
 Rain can turn to snow real quick and hide important navigation details on the ground.
 Whiteout occurs when the snow covered terrain blends into the overcast sky.
 Any horizon is very difficult, if not impossible to see.
 If this happen (like inadvertently flying into clouds) go to instruments, make a 180 turn at rate one and fly back.

 Descending for landing through a thin cloud or fog layer can result in a reduced forward visibility to several hundred feet or less.
 While above that layer the horizontal and vertical visibility are quite good.
-This could be even worse when the landing runway is located into the setting sun.
+This could be even worse when the landing runway heading is directly into the setting sun.

 Landing on wet, snow covered surfaces should be done at the minimum speed possible for the situation, not downhill, keeping the aircraft straight with the rudder.
 Do not use the brakes, locked wheels will result in loss of directional control.
 With a taildragger, keep out of heavy snow patches or shallow depths.
-It could nose over.
+It could nose over unexpectedly.

 Refuel the aircraft to minimize the change for moisture formation in the tanks during the night.
 Have it parked in a hanger, if possible.
 If left outside, use the control locks and tie it down to the ground.
 Use control locks on the steering column or external between the flaps and ailerons, do remember to lock the rudder and elevator too.
 If you have wing covers, use them to keep the wings clear.
 Any snow on the aircraft changes its weight and if too much gets on the tail, the result could be an aircraft sitting on its tail feathers.